AS211869/roagen/README.md

 ## Performance

 ROAgen is fast, taking only a few seconds to generate the ROA files.
-It uses roughly 200MB of RAM.
+It uses roughly 200MB of RAM, so it's best not to run this directly on your routers unless you have the available resources.